Here’s How Selling A Life Insurance Policy Works

 You may be wondering who actually buys life insurance policies.
 In the industry, there are two major terms to be aware of: life settlement brokers and life settlement providers.

-First, there are life settlement companies, also known as life settlement advisors or life settlement brokers.
-These companies work on behalf of the policyholder by walking them through the process, shopping around the policy, securing offers, and completing all the necessary paperwork.
+- First, there are the life settlement brokers.
+Also known as life settlement companies (and not to be confused with the life insurance companies that sell the original policies) these companies facilitate the process for the individuals looking to recoup value from their policies.
+They work on policyholders’ behalf by walking them through the process, shopping around the policy, securing offers, and completing all the necessary paperwork.
 Life settlement companies typically work on commission and receive a set percentage of the sale.
-Here at Life Settlement Advisors, we are a life settlement company with more than 50 years of combined experience in the life settlement industry.
+Here at Life Settlement Advisors, we are a life settlement company with more than 24+ years of experience in the life settlement industry.

-Second, there are life settlement providers, also known as direct buyers.
+- Second, there are life settlement providers, also known as direct buyers.
 Providers purchase policies from policyholders.
 While these are sometimes purchased to keep as their own investment, most providers purchase policies on behalf of an investor or financial institution.
+Providers want to purchase the policy for the least amount possible, they do not shop the sellers policy.
+Their business model is buy low and sell high.

 What Are the Steps of Selling a Life Insurance Policy?